Cameroon elections overshadowed by violence, boycott - France 24

 Cameroon is struggling with two conflicts.

-In two English-speaking regions in the west, the armed forces are battling separatists who want to secede from the majority French-speaking country.
+In the two English-speaking regions -- the southwest and northwest -- the armed forces are battling separatists who want to secede from the majority French-speaking country.

 The SDF traditionally draws much of its support from the anglophone regions but now fears that it has been outflanked by the radicals -- and says its candidates there have come under attack.